This Homemade Eggless Marshmallow Fluff is stretchy, sticky, and totally irresistible! Make your own Fluff at home with just a few simple ingredients.

 - Using an electric mixer or a stand mixer (with the whisk attachment), beat on medium-high speed aquafaba and cream of tartar until the mixture becomes foamy and the mixture becomes opaque.
 Continue beating until reach medium peaks.

-- Place water and sugar in a medium saucepan.
+- Meanwhile, place water and sugar in a medium pot.
 Stir to combine and dissolve the sugar.
-Insert a candy thermometer into the sauce and heat over medium heat.
+Insert a candy thermometer into the pot and heat over medium heat.

 - Simmer the water and sugar mixture until it reaches 240º F (120º C) on a candy thermometer.
 Remove the sugar mix from the heat once it reaches that temperature.

-- Turn mixer to low speed.
+- Once the aquafaba reaches medium peaks, turn the mixer to low speed.
 Very slowly and carefully pour the sugar syrup into the fluff aquafaba in a thin, steady stream.
-Try to pour the stream right between the whisk and the sides of the bowl, so the syrup doesn’t get splashed by the whisk.
+Try to pour the stream right between the whisk and the sides of the bowl, so the syrup doesn't get splashed by the whisk.

 - Continue to whip for 8 – 10 minutes, or until the mixture is thick and glossy and the base of your mixing bowl is no longer warm.